abrouter/abrouter-php-client/README.md

 [ABRouter](https://abrouter.com) is the service to manage experiments(ab-tests).
 The service provides easy to manage dashboard to get experiments under control.
 There you can create experiments, branches and set a percentage for every branch.
 Then, when you're running an ab-test on PHP you will receive a perfect branch-wise response that following the rules, that you set up.

-Can be also used as a feature flag or feature toggle.
+Can be also used as a feature flag or feature toggle and open-source.
 Available for free.

 ## :package: Install